-Our School Improvement Plan which focused on spelling and reading across 2019-21.
-In 2022 our focus shifted to the teaching and learning of Mathematics.
+In 2022 our focus shifted to the teaching and learning of Mathematics, and we continued with this focus in 2023.
 We introduced to our school a new approach to teaching & learning in this KLA.
-Launch, Explore, Summarise encourages children to explore and try different strategies to solve mathematical problems.
+The focus is on reasoning in mathematics and encourages children to explore and try different strategies to solve mathematical problems, show their thinking in visual ways and explain this thinking using mathematical vocabulary.

 Whilst acknowledging the importance of explicit teaching in English and Maths, at Rosary Park we place an important emphasis on the development of Creative and Critical Thinking skills.
 We need to empower our children and help them to build skills as learners to help prepare them for work in and new different employment for the future.

 This also extends to us as a staff- the importance of being inquisitive, to ask questions and work together collaboratively.
-This focus on collaboration saw our staff work together to re-focus on the development of students' skills especially in teaching humanities KLAs like HSIE.
+This focus on collaboration saw our staff work together to refocus on the development of students' skills especially in teaching humanities KLAs like HSIE.

 Rosary Park values and encourages Academic Achievement.
 All individual and group achievements are acknowledged with weekly merit and Principal Awards.
 All achievements and awards are published in the fortnightly newsletter.
 All Year 5 and 6 (and some in year 3 & 4) students participated in the Newcastle Permanent Maths test as well as those students interested in the ICAS assessments in various subject and skill areas.